-We look at what exactly is ruby chocolate, how to use Ruby Chocolate and most importantly, what does Ruby Chocolate taste like?
+We look at exactly what is ruby chocolate, how is it used, and most importantly, what does it taste like?
+A complete guide to this pretty pink chocolate that is all the rage.

 Ruby chocolate, also known as ruby RBI, is the newest chocolate discovery in 80 years.
 It is the fourth chocolate type after white, milk and dark chocolate.

-Ruby Chocolate was introduced to us by Barry Callebaut in 2017 and available to purchase from January this year (2018).
-Australia was one of the first countries for the roll out of the new chocolate variety, hitting our shores in September this year.
+It was introduced to us by Barry Callebaut in 2017 and available to purchase from January 2018.
+Australia was one of the first countries for the rollout of the new chocolate variety, hitting Australian shores in September of that year.

-When Callebaut introduced ruby chocolate last September 2017, at a private event in Shanghai, confusion ran supreme.
+When Callebaut introduced ruby chocolate in September 2017, at a private event in Shanghai, confusion ran supreme.
 It simply looked like white chocolate with pink colouring.

 How Callebaut make ruby chocolate is a trade secret.
 Genetic modification has been mentioned and denied by Barry Callebaut.
 There has been speculation in the industry that unfermented cocoa beans are used to make ruby chocolate.
 Unfermented cocoa beans can have a natural red/pink colour.